INFORMATION LETTER FOR THE FIRST DAY OF SCHOOL - 6 January 2020

 *Please do not post messages on the group that do not pertain to the group as a whole.
 If you have an enquiry, please WhatsApp your child’s teacher directly or make contact via the school number.

-*Messages may only be posted during the Farmyard business hours - 6:30 to 18:00 Monday to Friday.
-We do not want our dedicated and hardworking teachers, who work very long hours, to feel like their personal time is being violated, and no consideration is being taken into account that each teacher has her own family and responsibilities after hours.
+*Messages may only be posted during Farmyard business hours - 6:30 to 18:00 Monday to Friday.
+We do not want our dedicated and hardworking teachers, who work very long hours, to feel as if they have no personal time.
+Please remember that each teacher has her own family and responsibilities after hours.
+Thank you for respecting their personal time parents.

 *Do not post any picture messages, meme’s, videos, jokes or general remarks on the group.

-*Please remain considerate and diplomatic at all times when communication on the group.
+*Please remain considerate and diplomatic at all times when communicating on the group.
 Consideration to one another’s religion and culture is of utmost importance to us.

 If the above rules are not adhered to, the benefits that these groups afford us will then unfortunately not be worth the issues that will arise from non-compliance.